xavier268/z2z/README.md

 Multiplication is implemented by transposing one of the terms first, generating significant speed gains.
 Use MatMulTr to multiply by a vector.

-Low level operations modify the matrix in plkace, high level operations generate a new matrix.
+Low level operations modify the matrix in place, high level operations generate a new matrix.
 See godoc for details.

 # Gauss-Jordan reduction